-Kate Payne is the blogger and author behind the book The Hip Girl’s Guide to Homemaking (HarperCollins, April 2011).
+Kate Payne is the blogger and author behind the books The Hip Girl’s Guide to Homemaking (HarperCollins, 2011) and The Hip Girl’s Guide to the Kitchen (HarperCollins, 2014).
 Kate co-founded the modern food swapping movement with Megan Paska (below) in Brooklyn with the advent of BK Swappers in March of 2010.
 She now lives in Austin, TX and hosts food/jar swaps and invites friends over often to watch and participate in canning adventures.
 She posts small-batch canning recipes, gluten-free baking projects, DIY cleaning ideas, and other creative home improvisations to her blog.

 Emily Ho is a writer, educator, and consultant.
 She lives in Los Angeles, where she teaches classes on food preservation, wild food, and herbalism.
-Emily writes about nature, culture, and food at her site Roots & Marvel and contributes to Apartment Therapy’s The Kitchn.
+Emily writes about nature, culture, and food at her site Roots & Marvel and regularly contributes to KCET Food and Apartment Therapy’s The Kitchn.
 She is also a Master Food Preserver and founder of LA Food Swap.

 Bethany Rydmark is a landscape architect and an eighth generation Oregonian with an appetite for equitable, sustainable, and meaningful food.
 After finding her cupboards overloaded with experiments-gone-right, she co-founded Portland’s first food swap in 2010 as a way to diversify her pantry and mingle with neighbors.
 She shares her love of learning with friends at Sustainable Food for Thought.